 God waters for all, even His enemies (Matt.
 5:45).
 His watering is not just giving water to His obedient children; it is also to give subsistence to rebellious ones.
 These are those who disown His name, scoffs His Son’s death on the cross.
 Many of them would kill the Son again and again in hostility.
 How could a father give subsistence to the robber who just killed his son and is still not repentant of it.
 That is God’s watering.
 Rain drops contains the same water, yet those to the wicked are the evidence of His loving Spirit.
 In such love, He is waiting for them and giving them time to escape from the scary day of judgment at the end (Rom.
 2:4).

-I was so proud of my brothers and sisters as they are serving the kids and their parents with the school supplies, hotdogs, and some necessities.
-They were doing it with such love and kindness; what was given away to them were not only the gospel and the goods but also the godly caring concern for them.
+I was so proud of my brothers and sisters as they served the kids and their parents with the school supplies, hotdogs, and some necessities.
+They did it with such love and kindness.
+What was given away to them were not only the gospel and the goods but also the godly caring concern for them.
 They watered to this community, especially the young kids as God would do.